undergrad-partner-school

 Campus Life

-It is not all about learning and grades at University of Washington: campus life is a crucial component of your educational experience.
-Check out some details about students' life at University of Washington.
+Not everything at University of Washington is about learning and grades: campus life is an essential part of your educational experience.
+Check out some details about campus life at University of Washington.

 Student Organizations

-If you are interested in music, you can join the University of Washington band or chorus.
+Students interested in music can join the University of Washington band or chorus.
 There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
-University of Washington publishes its own newspaper and has its own radio station.
+For students interested in media and communication, University of Washington publishes its own newspaper and has its own radio station.

 FAQ